JoanPalau/bangood-flashdeals-scraper/README.md

 # bangood-flashdeals-scraper
-This project contains a python application that gets the name, old price and the offer price of a product in the banggood flashdeals page.
+This project contains a python application that gets the name, old price and the offer price of the different products in the banggood flashdeals page.

 ## Getting Started